pierian-co/execute-python-script-recurrently-gcp/README.md

-# Executing Python script recurringly using Google Cloud
+# Executing Python script recurrently using Google Cloud

 Many times we want our Python code to be executed repeatedly after specific interval to meet business goals.
 Some examples:
 1. Read data from an offline source every mid-night and update your business reports